c-49/honey-bear-bot/README.md

 ### General Commands
 - `/bonk @user` - Bonk a user with a random GIF
+- `/hug @user` - Hug a user with a random GIF
+- `/pet @user` - Pet a user with a random GIF

+### Mood Tracking Commands
+- `/mood [feeling] [note]` - Log your daily mood with an optional note
+  - Feelings: struggling, difficult, managing, okay, good, great, healing, peaceful
+  - Posts to the designated mood check-in channel for community support
+- `/moodstats [period]` - View your mood analytics with visual charts
+  - Periods: Last 7 days, Last 30 days, or All time
+  - Shows mood distribution, trends, streaks, and statistics

 ### No-Contact Tracking Commands
 - `/nocontact set [date]` - Set your no-contact start date (MM-DD-YYYY format, defaults to today)